Image reconstruction with the JWST Interferometer: Results

 \subsection{NGC~1068 Results}

 Fig.~\ref{fig:lbti} shows our reconstructed image with \ac{lbti} results from \citet{Isbell25} overlaid in contours.
 The \ac{lbti} image reconstruction at $8.7\,\micro$m neatly covers our entire reconstructed image.
-We find excellent agreement overall, with some additional details apparent in our recovery at half the wavelength.
+We find excellent agreement overall, with some additional details apparent (and noting that exact agreement is not expected due to the significantly different observing wavelength).
 The obscuring torus at the heart of NGC~1068 lies $\sim -0.1^{"}$ below the bright central core of this image in a SE-NW orientation \citep{Gamez2022}.
 The right-hand boundary of the \ac{lbti} image, coincides approximately with one edge of the $\sim 60^{\circ}$ opening angle [$O_{\rm{III}}$] emission cone observed by \citet{Macchetto94}, which presumably defines the region of low density gas exposed to the \ac{agn} radiation field.
 The 5\,GHz radio emission from the $~\sim 100\,{\rm pc}$ nuclear radio jet extends from the torus location to the NNE in this image (through $0.2^{"},0.6^{"}$).
 Thus, the central brightest part of our image is an off-axis hotspot around $\sim 10\,{\rm pc}$ projected distance from \ac{smbh} due to outflow interaction with the dusty environment outside the torus.

 Dusty gas is likely the source of much of the reconstructed emission signatures.
 From \citet{MorNetzer12}, we might expect the dust sublimation radius $R_{\rm sub}$ to lie a distance

 from the \ac{smbh}.
 Thus, dust at $\sim 10\,{\rm pc}$ should survive being exposed to the inferred radiation field and reprocess radiation into the IR.
 Part of the hotspot emission may of course include both an overdensity of dusty gas as well as shock-heating and destruction of any dust overdensity.
 Since outflowing winds are typically $\mathcal{O}(10^{3})\,{\rm km/s}$, a hotspot at $\mathcal{O}(10)\,{\rm pc}$ implies that this episode of the \ac{agn} has been running for at least $10^{4}\,{\rm yr}$.
 Likewise the overdensities within $\sim 100\,{\rm pc}$ illuminated by outflow imply that this \ac{agn} episode has been running for $\sim0.1\,{\rm Myr}$.
 Assuming a uniform accretion rate during that time implies a mass accretion of $\sim 10^{4}\,M_{\odot}$ onto the \ac{smbh}, with a sizeable (comparable) mass of gas flung back outward in an outflow.
 More generally, drawing all of these observations together suggests that the feedback from this $L_{\rm bol} \sim 10^{45}\,{\rm erg/s}$ \ac{agn} is not powerfully impacting the surrounding galaxy.
 Dusty gas is still present within, or at the boundary of, the $\sim 60^{\circ}$ outflow region from the \ac{agn}.